Acura ARX-01: 2011

 Highcroft Racing originally intended to compete in the ALMS LMP1 category using the ARX-01e powered by the HPD 3.4-liter V8 engine.
 The team took delivery only a week before the Sebring 12 Hours but was able to convert it into a 2nd-place finish.
 The ACO finally appeared to have been able to level out the competition level between the petrol and diesel, although this belief was shattered immediately at the Le Mans test, which saw the top petrol runners more than 10 seconds (up to 20 for the Aston Martin AMR-One) adrift from the pacesetter Audi R18.

 Highcroft did not appear at the Long Beach round and begun to take more serious involvement in the IRL program.
 On May 16, Highcroft finally announced the end of their partnership with Honda, citing the earthquake in Japan that eventually caused financial troubles at Honda.
 The ARX-01e will not appear at Le Mans and will not be raced anymore.
 Only RML and Strakka were left to campaign the ARX-01d in the Le Mans Series.

 The ARX-01d, fitted with HPD's new LMP2 stock-block V6 engine, had been run in the Le Mans Series and at Le Mans by defending Le Mans LMP2 winners Strakka Racing and by defending LMS LMP2 champions RML.
 At the Paul Ricard test the cars were very slow due to the level of engine development prior to homologation.
 RML stated that they were literally the slowest car of the whole field, and that "there's not a class out there that can't drive by us on the straight".
 They did mention that the car was not in low drag configuration so the car was not in an optimally efficient condition.

 The ACO increased the restrictor for both cars by 1.2% before the 1000 km of Spa, but both RML and Strakka were still slower than the Nissans.

 RML did not get to start the race due to a collision with the #9 Peugeot in one of the practice sessions.

 Level 5 Motorsports announced they will now utilize the HPD ARX-01gs, Honda's cost-capped chassis and engine combination, in the remaining 2011 American Le Mans Series and Intercontinental Le Mans Cup rounds.
 Designed and developed by Wirth Research in Bicester in the UK, the car made an instant impression winning the LMP2 class on debut at the Laguna Seca six-hours and then even more impressively two weeks later at Road Atlanta's 1000-mile Petit Le Mans.

+Complete American Le Mans Series results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.